 Industrial Hemp Cultivation

-The cultivation of industrial hemp, which is an agricultural commodity like other commonly grown crops, is regulated by AWM to ensure proper registration, crop planting, sampling/testing for tetrahydrocannabinol (THC), harvest, and destruction activities.
-AWM also inspects nurseries that are growing industrial hemp for proper licensing and any invasive pests, ensures proper pesticide use at hemp operations, inspects hemp seeds for cleanliness and proper packaging, and verifies stormwater compliance.
-The County has no jurisdiction for regulating agricultural odors or land-use matters in incorporated cities.
+The Department of Agriculture, Weights & Measures (AWM) regulates the cultivation of industrial hemp – just like other crops – to ensure proper registration, planting, harvest, destruction, and sampling/testing for tetrahydrocannabinol (THC).
+AWM also inspects nurseries that grow industrial hemp for proper licensing, pesticide use, and packaging, as well as invasive pests, hemp seed cleanliness, and stormwater compliance.
+The County has no jurisdiction to regulate agricultural odors or land-use matters in incorporated cities.

 Registration

-California law requires that all growers and breeders of industrial hemp complete the registration process with the County of San Diego Department of Agriculture, Weights and Measures (AWM) prior to cultivation.
-The Industrial Hemp Cultivation Program is administered at the state level by the California Department of Food and Agriculture (CDFA).
+California law requires that all growers and breeders of industrial hemp register with AWM before cultivation.
+The Industrial Hemp Cultivation Program is administered at the State level by the California Department of Food and Agriculture (CDFA).

-All industrial hemp registrants must comply with California’s laws and regulations.
-Any cultivation of industrial hemp without a valid registration is in violation of the law.
+All registrants must comply with California’s laws and regulations.
+Any cultivation without a valid registration violates the law.

-For more information, contact AWM's Industrial Hemp Cultivation Program at 858-614-7786 or agstandards.awm@sdcounty.ca.gov.
+For more information, please contact AWM's Industrial Hemp Cultivation Program at (858) 614-7786 or AgStandards.awm@sdcounty.ca.gov.

 CDFA California Industrial Hemp Program